JupiterOne-Archives/docs/knowledgeBase/compliance_and-reporting/compliance-gap-analysis.md

 ## Gap Analysis

-Queries with `resultsAre` property in a question that is mapped to a compliance requirement trigger automated gap analysis, as follow:
+Queries with `resultsAre` property in a question that is mapped to a compliance requirement trigger automated gap analysis, as follows:

 - `GOOD`: